dankmeme01/arc/README.md

 This project is heavily WIP, few things are implemented and they likely have bugs.
 TODO:

 * Thread pool for blocking tasks, use for file io? and spawn function
-* Look into changing final_suspend to be suspend_never?
-So that futures cannot be cancelled when they are about to return

 ## Usage